If your mouse isn't working, the problem is likely a lost connection. The connection can be lost for several reasons, such as:

 - Garage door openers

-Before reconnecting your mouse
+Before connecting your mouse

 Fix or rule out the potential problems listed above.